 If you wish find a nursery which supplies any of the plants listed, try searching here

-Look out, it’s Hydrangea month and I’m a bit obsessive.
+Look out, it’s Hydrangeas for the following months and I’m a bit obsessive.
 So I will build a gallery of the various different types as they come into their glory.
 We have acid soil so are lucky to have a full range of colours.
 Hydrangea breeders are busy souls and the selection of new cultivars that are launched each year is mind-boggling.

 There is some dispute about the derivation of the name Hydrangea.
 I had always thought that the hydra meant water-needing, but other say that the seedpod has a similar shape to the Hydra – a Greek water vessel, or looks like the head of the mythical monster the Hydra.
 Who knows!

 Hydrangeas occur naturally in East Asia – Tibet, China, Japan, Phillippines, Java, Sumatra, and in North America and the western coastal regions of Central and South American in temperate growing conditions So they are very happy in our climate.